Spy films have gotten awfully serious of late, until now that is.

 Somewhat of an added bonus in a genre that never really concentrated on social issues. rather political ones and don’t get me wrong, the film touches on them too, but Kingsman is more My Fair Lady than Skyfall, but still includes all the staples of a great spy film, with entertaining action scenes, including an extended bloodbath in an American church filled with homophobes and bigots to the tune of Free Bird by Lynrd Skynyrd or a finally that means you will no longer be able to hear Give It Up by KC and The Sunshine Band without seeing exploding heads and fighting on the beaches of Rio.

 Along with the help of his trusted sidekick Gazelle (Sofia Boutella), Samuel L Jackson makes up the second staple of every good action spy film, playing Richmond Valentine, the megalomaniac internet millionaire, whose plans to provoke population of earth into killing each other in the hope of saving the planet and an interesting and sometimes funny lead villain, something that is sometimes lacking in the first film of a series, think Star Trec, Iron Man and Casino Royal.

-All of which contributes to a pretty impressive release for a film in January, a month usually devoted to bad films and sequels, but every so often you get a surprise package like this, with strong acting all round, including from Egerton as he makes his big screen debut, this film is entertaining throughout and well worth going to see if you want a break from bad weather and January blues.
+All of which contributes to a pretty impressive release for a film in January, a month usually devoted to bad films and sequels, but every so often you get a surprise package like this, with strong acting all around, including from Egerton as he makes his big screen debut, this film is entertaining throughout and well worth going to see if you want a break from bad weather and January blues.

-If you like: Attack The Block, James Bond (Before Daniel Craig) and Kick Ass.
+If you like: Attack The Block, James Bond (Before Daniel Craig) and Kick-Ass.